Terry College of Business: Legal Studies

-This certificate program prepares students for the complex legal environment of business and helps them also to gauge their interest in pursuing a law degree.
+This certificate program prepares students for the complex legal environment of business and helps them also to gauge their interest in pursuing a Juris Doctor degree.
 To obtain the certificate students must complete 15 course hours with a minimum grade of C (2.00) in those courses.
 A number of pre-requisite courses are necessary before this program may be undertaken.

 Entrepreneurship

-Terry Entrepreneurship is housed in the department of MIS and focuses on the four key tasks of entrepreneurship: opportunity identification, resource acquisition and deployment, goal setting and strategy formulation, and implementation.
+The Entrepreneurship Program is a campuswide initiative that is housed in the Terry College of Business and open to all UGA students, regardless of their major or area of study.
+The program focuses on the four key tasks of entrepreneurship: opportunity identification, resource acquisition and deployment, goal setting and strategy formulation, and implementation.
 This highly active concentration hosts a multitude of seminars and events on and off the UGA campus, including "UGA's Next Top Entrepreneur Competition" and "UGA Startups."

 UGA's Next Top Entrepreneur was dubbed the "American Idol" of business plan competitions.
 Both a competition and a seminar series lasting the full academic year, it is open to all UGA students.
 Competitors participate in a series of interactive seminars and individual coaching sessions focused on starting a business.
 The first year of competition (2008–09) resulted in eight businesses being launched, $212,000 of initial revenue, and procurement of angel funding.

 The UGA Startups series was designed for entrepreneurs to have access to some of the most seasoned entrepreneurs in the Southeast.
 Topics include innovation, funding, opportunity analysis, business communications, purchasing businesses, and franchising.
 UGA Startups events are held at the Terry Executive Education Center.